 23) Soul (2020)

 Pete Docter directs this wonderful fantasy drama about a music teacher and aspiring jazz musician, who attempts to regain his soul after an accident sends him to the Great Beyond.
-The film is absolutely stunning to look at and features a fantastic soundtrack from Trent Reznor, Atticus Ross and Jon Batiste.
+Soul is absolutely stunning to look at and features a fantastic soundtrack from Trent Reznor, Atticus Ross and Jon Batiste.

 24) Luca (2021)